Bullying and harassment

 The Worker Protection (Amendment of Equality Act 2010) Act 2023 (‘the Act’) comes into force on 26 October 2024.
 This introduces a legal duty on employers to take reasonable steps to protect their workers from sexual harassment.
 This includes preventing harassment from colleagues and extends to third parties, for example, patients, visitors and contractors.
 The Act applies in England, Scotland and Wales.
 In Northern Ireland, the Sex Discrimination Order Regulations (Northern Ireland) 2008 is in force (see the legal position above).

 The definition of sexual harassment is unwanted behaviour of a sexual nature.
-This behaviour must have violated someone’s dignity whether it was intended or not and created an intimidating hostile, degrading, humiliating or offensive environment.
-It may include spoken words, 'banter', innuendos, gestures, jokes or aggressive behaviour and assault.
-Examples of sexual harassment are described in more detail by ACAS guidance on sexual harassment.
+This behaviour must have violated someone’s dignity, whether it was intended or not, and created an intimidating hostile, degrading, humiliating or offensive environment.
+It may include spoken words, 'banter', innuendos, gestures, jokes, aggressive behaviour and assault.
+Examples of sexual harassment are described in more detail in the ACAS guidance on sexual harassment.

 If you are affected by the above, you may feel distressed and in need of support.
-You should be supported at work in reporting any incidents and may wish to speak to a colleague or other trusted person, such as a freedom to speak up guardian to gain advice first.
+You should be supported at work in reporting any incidents and may wish to speak to a colleague or other trusted person, such as a freedom to speak up guardian, to gain advice first.
 You can access your employer’s policy about what steps to take to report an incident.
 If there is no policy, report the incident to your manager.
-Keep your own written record of any incidents including dates, and if there were any witnesses.
+Keep your own written record of any incidents, including dates and whether there were any witnesses.
 Your employer should take your complaint very seriously and take appropriate action, depending on the nature of the complaint.
 Reporting incidents can also help employers address issues affecting the workforce more effectively.

 A sexual offence may be connected to sexual harassment.
 An offence would normally involve sexual violence or abuse that involves physical contact without consent and can occur in a work environment.